 We tend to squander what we are abundant in.
 Water, comprising two-thirds of the planet and roughly 70 percent of our body, truly dominates us.
 We take water for granted as we get used to having the privilege of owning this resource.

-A glass of water that spilled was nothing because you can take a refill.
+A spilled glass of water was nothing because you can take a refill.
 But for all we know, being thirsty and dehydrated makes us enervated - that’s the time when even drops of water will make us appreciate.

-In different cases during sickness, the body will require more water than usual to flush out unwanted substances within our system, like bacteria and viruses.
+During sickness, the body may require more water than usual to flush out unwanted substances, such as bacteria and viruses.

 The state of our water today

 Our water today is greatly affected by pollution and global warming.
-Pollution due to an intricate ecosystem in marine and riparian species that begins in rivers, seas, and oceans - putrefaction takes in our natural water and therefore affects its purity.
+Pollution is caused by an intricate ecosystem of marine and riparian species that begins in rivers, seas, and oceans.
+Putrefaction takes in our natural water and, therefore, affects its purity.

-On the other hand, global warming is a threat that due to an abrupt climate change, our seemingly unending supply of water is not impossible to evaporate when we keep on wasting water prodigiously eventually.
+On the other hand, global warming is a threat that, due to an abrupt climate change, our seemingly unending supply of water will not be able to evaporate when we eventually waste water prodigiously.

 The state of our drinking water today